AI Flashcards Guide: Turn Notes and PDFs into Study-Ready Decks

 Ignoring wording | Ambiguity | Rewrite for clarity |

-A Sample Mini Workflow
+Sample AI Flashcard Workflow

 Sample Timeline: From PDF to Mastery